ppchhabra/website/aboutme.md

 ### My History

 I am conducting empirical research in the fields of online marketplaces, new product development, and innovation with a specific focus on improving outcomes of entrepreneurs and inventors.
-Having received a Bachelor of Technology degree from NIT Jalandhar, India, and Masters of Engineering degree from the Indian Institute of Sciences, Bangalore, India, I am currently pursuing my Ph.D. degree from Georgia Tech's Scheller College of Bussiness.
+Having received a Bachelor of Technology degree from NIT Jalandhar, India, and Masters of Engineering degree from the Indian Institute of Science, Bangalore, India, I am currently pursuing my Ph.D. degree from Georgia Tech's Scheller College of Bussiness.
 Before my Ph.D., I worked for over twelve years in the Aerospace domain at GE Aviation, Infosys Technologies, and Ministry of Defence leading projects on design and development of aerostructures and aero engines.

 ![Param](img/squaremug.png)